minetest-mods/technic/manual.md

 #### Silver ²
 Use: conductors

-Depth: -2m, evenly common
+Generated below: -2m, evenly common

 Silver is a semi-precious metal and is the best conductor of all the pure elements.

 #### Gold ¹
 Use: various

-Depth: -64m, more commonly below -256m
+Generated below: -64m, more commonly below -256m

 Gold is a precious metal.
 It is most notably used in electrical items due to its combination of good conductivity and corrosion resistance.